 Essential oils certainly have proven biological and psychological effects, but they’re far from being a miracle solution to every problem.
 I’m frequently bewildered when reading through all sorts of indication lyrics, claiming that anything can be used to treat just about everything.

 Be careful when encountering any big claims.
-Usually, it’s just a sign that someone wants to sell their products or give an impression of being an expert (see next paragraph).
+Usually, it’s just a sign that someone wants to sell their products or give an impression of being an expert (see next bullet).

 - Over-emphasising own expertise

 This one can be rather tricky to notice by a beginner.
-Listing large numbers of beneficial effects, over-emphasising scientific approach, citing a lot of research that is poor or irrelevant, or stressing one’s own experience in the field, should raise an eyebrow.
+Listing large numbers of beneficial effects, using unnecessarily difficult to understand, fancy-sounding terminology, citing a lot of poor or irrelevant research, offering definitive answers to complex problems, or continuously stressing one’s own experience in the field, should raise an eyebrow.

-It’s quite funny actually when some people constantly emphasise the importance of scientific approach but in the next moment say something esoteric or biologically nonsensical.
+It’s quite funny actually when some people continuously underscore evidence-based approach but in the next moment say something esoteric or biologically nonsensical.
 This is not holism but mixing apples and oranges.
 Bear in mind that a true expert is very careful about the claims he or she makes, rather than acting like a know-it-all.

 - Recommending the use of essential oils to treat diseases that need professional medical care

-There’s no proof that essential oils can cure cancer or any other serious medical conditions in humans.
-Following such advice can give you false hope, causing to lose precious time when you could already be seeking professional help.
+There’s no proof that essential oils can cure cancer or any other serious medical condition in humans.
+Following such advice can give you false hope, causing you to lose precious time when you could already be seeking professional help.
 Recommendations of this sort are not only dangerous but also unethical.

 WHO IS THE SOURCE OF INFORMATION?